xesco/castools/docs/CASFILE.md

 **Treating CAS HEADERs as data**
 The 8-byte `CAS HEADER` is a structural delimiter, not part of the file content.
 Don't include it when extracting file data.

-**Mixing CAS parsing with audio encoding**
-CAS files contain logical structure only.
-Don't try to interpret them as audio samples or look for FSK encoding—that's only in WAV files.

 **Expecting length fields**
 CAS blocks have no length headers.
 ASCII files end at `0x1A`, `BINARY/BASIC` files use address ranges to determine length.